Github is a double edged sword. Use it when you must, but you should self-host whenever possible.

 You can test that you’ve got all fonts configured properly by running the “test-fonts.sh” script provided by nerd-fonts.

-kitty --debug-font-fallback then run this script in your kitty window, and if you’ve set everything up correctly, you should not see any of the symbol missing or symbol fallback notices that were shown in the screenshot above.
+Be sure to run kitty with kitty --debug-font-fallback then run this script in your kitty window, and if you’ve set everything up correctly, you should not see any of the symbol missing or symbol fallback notices that were shown in the screenshot above.
 Once properly configured you’ll get:

 If you’re experimenting with MonoLisa, here are some settings that I found looked great.

 Without the “adjust_baseline -4”, the MonoLisa font was not aligned when I tried.

 One last nugget of wisdom here, the “codepoints.net” site is the best unicode character lookup site I’ve ever seen.
 You can type the codepoint directly in the URL, and the layout is clean and free of ads.

 Open key-shortcuts.properties, you’ll find it in: Then you’ll want to change the default C shortcut key that conflicts with my terminal muscle memory of CTRL+C to interrupt, and Shift + Ctrl + C as Copy…

 # Key pressed to open a toolbox with the inspector panel selected